o3de/o3de.org/content/docs/user-guide/packaging/troubleshooting.md

 ## Troubleshooting techniques

-The following are techniques you can use to help you debug any issues that you may encounter while building a project for release
+The following are techniques you can use to help you debug any issues that you may encounter while building a project for release.

 ### Compile with optimizations disabled and debug symbols enabled